Neutrophil extracellular traps

 Neutrophil extracellular traps (NETs) are networks of extracellular fibers, primarily composed of DNA from neutrophils, which bind pathogens.
-Neutrophils are the immune system's first line of defense against infection and have conventionally been thought to kill invading pathogens through two strategies: engulfment of microbes and secretion of anti-microbials.
+In humans, neutrophils are the most numerous leukocyte subset and plays a key role for the immune system.
+Neutrophils are the body's second line of defense against infection and have conventionally been thought to kill invading pathogens through two strategies: engulfment of microbes and secretion of anti-microbials.
 In 2004, a novel third function was identified: formation of NETs.
 NETs allow neutrophils to kill extracellular pathogens while minimizing damage to the host cells.
 Upon in vitro activation with the pharmacological agent phorbol myristate acetate (PMA), Interleukin 8 (IL-8) or lipopolysaccharide (LPS), neutrophils release granule proteins and chromatin to form an extracellular fibril matrix known as NET through an active process.
+NETs are essential under physiological and pathological conditions giving them both cytotoxic and anti-microbial features.

 Structure and composition

+NETs are composed of various components including histones, DNA strands, fibrin, activated platelets, coagulation factors such as tissue factor (TF) and factor XII.
+Together with content from their azurophilic granules, such as neutrophil elastase (NE) and myeloperoxidase (MPO) neutrophils can externalize their decondensed chromatin.

-High-resolution scanning electron microscopy has shown that NETs consist of stretches of DNA and globular protein domains with diameters of 15-17 nm and 25 nm, respectively.
+High-resolution scanning electron microscopy has shown that NETs consist of stretches of DNA and globular protein domains with diameters of 15–17 nm and 25 nm, respectively.
 These aggregate into larger threads with a diameter of 50 nm.
 However, under flow conditions, NETs can form much larger structures, reaching hundreds of nanometers in length and width.

 Analysis by immunofluorescence corroborated that NETs contain proteins from azurophilic granules (neutrophil elastase, cathepsin G and myeloperoxidase), specific granules (lactoferrin), tertiary granules (gelatinase), and the cytoplasm; however, CD63, actin, tubulin and various other cytoplasmatic proteins are not present in NETs.